-Records of each due diligence check must be kept for a period of at least eight (8) years.
+Records of each due diligence check must be kept for a period of at least ten (10) years.

-In addition, depending on the results of the background check and the sensitivity of the matter, ArcelorMittal may use external providers to perform additional or more indepth due diligence on individuals or corporate entities.
+In addition, depending on the results of the background check and the sensitivity of the matter, ArcelorMittal may use external providers to perform additional or more in-depth due diligence on individuals or corporate entities.

 The following principles should be applied in respect of the use and remuneration of all third-parties:

-1. Payments to third-parties must be reasonable and rationally reflect the value of the services provided;

-2. Third-parties should have a proven track record in the industry concerned;

-3. Third-parties should not be referred by government officials;
+- 1. Payments to third-parties must be reasonable and rationally reflect the value of the services provided; - 2.
+Third-parties should have a proven track record in the industry concerned; - 3.
+Third-parties should not be referred by government officials;

-4. The services to be rendered must be legitimate and the nature of the services as well as the price must be described in the relevant contract; and

-5. Third-parties may not get paid offshore unless there are genuine and legitimate business reasons for doing so and the payment process is approved in writing in advance by the local Legal Department, the Regional General Counsel and the local head of Business Unit.
-Tax avoidance is not a proper purpose in such cases.
+- 4. The services to be rendered must be legitimate and the nature of the services as well as the price must be described in the relevant contract; and - 5.
+Third-parties may not get paid offshore unless there are genuine and legitimate business reasons for doing so and the payment process is approved in writing in advance by the local Legal/Compliance Department, the Regional/Segment General Counsel/Head of Compliance and the local head of Business Unit.
+Tax evasion is not a proper purpose in such cases.